kaustubherttre/option-pricing-julia/README.md

 # option-pricing-julia

 This repository consists of pricing formulas for options.
-The first commit includes the Black Scholes Equation with Greeks, easy and simple to understand code with too much OOP.
+The first commit includes the Black Scholes Equation with Greeks, easy and simple to understand code without too much OOP.

 The repository will include the following features soon: